umbrellio/polist/README.md

 ## Using Polist::Struct

-Work pretty much the same like Ruby `Struct` class, but you don't have to subclass it.
+Works pretty much the same like Ruby `Struct` class, but you don't have to subclass it.

 Can be used with `Polist::Service` or any other class that don't have initializer specified.